nhussain2/zindagi/README.md

 Some stats by [Dawn News](https://www.dawn.com/news/1448391)

 ### App Updates:
-Every week of the project, summary of updates/commits will be posted with screenshots for further detail.
+Every week (Monday) of the project, summary of updates/commits will be posted with screenshots for further detail.

 <details>
   <summary> Updates </summary>